People's College of Law

 The Peoples College of Law (PCL) was an unaccredited private law school located in the downtown Los Angeles community of Westlake-MacArthur Park.
 PCL offered a part-time, four-year evening law program centered on work in the public interest.
 As of December 2023, there were seven students.
 The school closed by May 31, 2024 due to accreditation and financial issues.

 History

 Aimed at addressing inequities in law and society, PCL was founded in 1974 for individuals historically denied access to legal training and representation.
-The school maintains a socio-political requirement that states: "An eligible candidate will be able to demonstrate a commitment to progressive social change."
+The school maintained a socio-political requirement that stated: "An eligible candidate will be able to demonstrate a commitment to progressive social change."

 On December 14, 2023, the State Bar's Committee of Bar Examiners approved termination of PCL's registration and degree granting authority effective May 31, 2024, to allow time for the remaining students to complete their legal education or transfer.
 PCL had been experiencing financial, leadership, and accreditation issues and probation by the State Bar for many years prior to its closure.
 One driving force behind its issues was PCL's reliance on an all-volunteer faculty and staff.